vaginessa/dns-wiki/FAQ.md

 <a name="FAQ35"></a>
 ##### (35) Why was my issue closed?

 > Things like ***It doesn't work* or *it crashes* is insufficient**.
 So, please describe the exact steps to reproduce the problem and always provide a logcat.
 More info always means that we can better help you.

-Or your issue was a duplicate, or fixed with the next release.
+> It's also possible your issue is a duplicate, or is already fixed.
+Please watch the Changelog.md and TODO.md files carefully.

 <a name="FAQ36"></a>
 ##### (36) Does AFWall+ support nftables yet?